September 3rd is National Skyscraper Day!

 When the Atlantic Nation Bank left the previous tallest building in Florida, they made their own office.
 Their new home became the tallest building in Florida in 1909.
 The building was built in a three-way race to become Jacksonville’s first skyscraper.
 They were able to hold the title for a year!
 Today, the name has changed to 121 Atlantic Place and remains an office building in downtown Jacksonville.

 1910 – 1912 – Seville Tower, Pensacola

 Architect J.E.R.
 Carpenter designed the Seville Tower, also known as the America National Bank Building in 1910 for $250,000.
 It was the tallest building in Florida for two years.
 Interestingly enough, it was also the location of the very first telephone exchange in Florida!
-In 1978, the Seville Tower was added to the U.S. National Register of Historic Places.
-Today, the Seville Tower can still be seen in Pensacola as an office building.
+In 1978, The U.S. National Register of Historic Places added the Seville Tower.
+Today, the Seville Tower still stands in Pensacola as an office building.

 1912 – 1913 – Florida Life Building, Jacksonville

 The Florida Life Building in Jacksonville is part of three historic buildings known as the Laura Street Trio.
 This group also includes the Bisbee Building and the Old Florida National Bank.
 The building was first the home of the Florida Life Insurance Company before they went out of business.
 In the 2000s, the Laura Street Trio was recognized as historically important.
 The buildings passed through many hands over the years for repairs.
 Currently, the trio is under construction to become a boutique Courtyard Marriott hotel.

 1913 – 1925 – Heard National Bank Building, Jacksonville